-The city really didn’t want trees being felled onto the walk path or upon the heads of potential users of the path.
+The city really didn’t want trees being felled onto the walking path or upon the heads of potential users of the path.
 Nor did it want the trees damaged.
-In addition, it also became unsafe for the beavers being so close to the walk path and encountering people.
+In addition, it also became unsafe for the beavers being so close to the walking path and encountering people.
 Humans can be so unkind to animals!

 A solution was found that by simply surrounding each tree trunk with a steel wire cage this will deter the beavers who will then move further upstream to an unpopulated area and the remaining trees and path walkers shall be safe.

 All in all, a trifecta of project greatness!

 The Anti-Beaver Wire Installation Project